wavesplatform/waves-games/README.md

 **/transactions/broadcast** endpoint.
 You can read more about node api and play around with it using public Waves node [mainnet](https://nodes.wavesnodes.com) or [testnet](https://testnodes.wavesnodes.com) pools.

 ### 2. Data transaction
 The second transaction is **Data transaction**.
 It describes the particular in-game item and holds all the metadata that particular game will use.
+This data transaction must be sourced from the same account.

 Here is data transaction example that should follow the issue transaction from the first section: